matomo-org/developer-documentation/docs/generated/2.2.0-rc1/Piwik/ViewDataTable/RequestConfig.md

 <a name="apiMethodToRequestDataTable" id="apiMethodToRequestDataTable"></a>
 ### `$apiMethodToRequestDataTable`

+returns 'Plugin.apiMethodName' used for this ViewDataTable, eg.

+'Actions.getPageUrls'

 #### Signature

-- Its type is not specified.
+- It is a `string` value.

 <a name="$idsubtable" id="$idsubtable"></a>
 <a name="idSubtable" id="idSubtable"></a>